test-fullautomation/python-genpackagedoc/packagedoc/additional_docs/Description.rst

    ``GenPackageDoc/CPackageDocConfig.py``

-Some of them are runtime variables and can be accessed within rst text (within docstrings of Python modules and also within separate rst files).
+Some of them are runtime variables and can be accessed within RST text (within docstrings of Python modules and also within separate RST files).

 This means it is possible to add configuration values automatically to the documentation.

 This happens by encapsulating the runtime variable name in triple hashes.
 This "triple hash" syntax is introduced to make it easier to distinguish between the json syntax (mostly based on curly brackets) and additional syntax elements used within values of json keys.

-The name of the repository e.g. can be added to the documentation with the following rst text:
+The name of the repository e.g. can be added to the documentation with the following RST text:

 .. image:: ./pictures/RST01.png